Lesbia Harford: Biography

 They returned to her mother's boarding house in Elsternwick, Melbourne in the early Twenties.
-Pat worked for the post-impressionist painter William Frater and himself became a painter under Frater's influence, later moving towards modernism and cubism.
+Pat worked for the Post-Impressionist painter William Frater and himself became a painter under Frater's influence, later moving towards modernism and cubism.
 The Harfords had no children and were estranged in the last years of Harford's life.
 Some writers claim they were divorced but there is no documentary evidence of it.
 In 1926 Harford completed her articles with a Melbourne law firm.

 Authors agree on her always-delicate health but not on the cause: a severe attack of rheumatic fever while a young child (Serle); tuberculosis (Lamb); born with a heart problem that prevented her blood oxygenating (Sparrow).
 She often had to walk slowly.
 Her lips were sometimes quite blue.
 She died aged 36 of lung and heart failure in St Vincent's Hospital on 5 July 1927.

 Writing

-Harford had begun writing verse in 1910, and in May 1921 Birth, a small poetry magazine published at Melbourne, gave the whole of one number to a selection from her poems.
+Harford had begun writing verse in 1910, and, in May of 1921, Birth, a small poetry magazine published at Melbourne, gave the whole of one number to a selection from her poems.

 Harford's 59-page The Law Relating to Hire Purchase in Australia and New Zealand, "just written for the money it will bring", was published in 1923.

 In 1927, three of her poems were included in Serle's An Australasian Anthology.
 The critic H.M.
 Green wrote "She has written some of the best lyrics among today's and certainly, I would say, the best love lyrics written out here."

 Mrs Keogh thought Harford's writing was "beautiful" and in 1939 was still trying to get her novel and more poems published.
 In 1941 a small volume (54 poems) of The Poems of Lesbia Harford, edited by Nettie Palmer for Melbourne University Press, "revealed a poet of originality and charm."

 In 1985, a much larger selection of poems appeared, edited by Marjorie Pizer and Drusilla Modjeska with a long introduction by Modjeska, acknowledging that some of Harford's sexual relations were with women and much of her love poetry was addressed to them.
 Les Murray published 86 of these poems and a page of biography in a 2005 anthology.
 Lehmann and Gray's obese 2011 Australian poetry since 1788 prints only thirteen poems (given "as much space as Brennan") but provides a scholarly and detailed critical biography.

 The most recent selection in print is Collected Poems (UWAP, 2014), which has 250 poems, a two-page foreword by Les Murray and an eight-page introduction by the editor, Oliver Dennis.

 Harford wrote a long-lost 190-page novel, The Invaluable Mystery, eventually published in 1987 with a foreword by Helen Garner and an introduction by Richard Nile and Robert Darby.